This article was originally published on Mobile Dev Memo

 Really, cash flow management requires comprehension of the way in which cohort daily revenues compound to make daily P&L positive and how much cash the company has in the bank to fund marketing and all other operations.
 These are truly strategic points for a company to dissect, and that process can’t start without knowledge of what relevant LTV / CAC ratios are.

 Ultimately, while it’s true that LTV / CAC ratio — when presented in total isolation from any other details about the marketing campaign — is meaningless, a deep understanding of the LTV / CAC ratio is at the very core of successful marketing campaigns.
 Understanding the LTV / CAC ratio at a level of granularity that is actionable within the scope of marketing operations (read: coincides with campaign targeting) and is modeled out to the extent that payback windows and cash flow schedules can be projected is an essential function of any marketing team.

-Eric Benjamin Seufert is a media executive who previously held marketing and strategy roles at Skype and Rovio (Angry Birds) and currently runs Platform efforts at N3TWORK.
-Eric authored the book Freemium Economics, which was published by Elsevier in 2014, and he runs the mobile trade blog, Mobile Dev Memo.
+Eric Benjamin Seufert is a media executive who previously held marketing and strategy roles at Skype and Rovio (Angry Birds) and currently runs a strategy consulting practice, Heracles.
+Eric authored the book Freemium Economics, which was published by Elsevier in 2014, and he runs Mobile Dev Memo, a freemium monetization and marketing trade blog, and QuantMar, a marketing knowledge sharing platform.
 Eric holds an MA in Economics from University College London.